 Breastfeeding Nutrition

-Reviewed by Pooja V. Menon, RD · Last updated
+Curated by Pooja V. Menon, RD · Last updated

-Protein requirements rise to around 1.1 g/kg/day.
+These needs are best met through eating a varied, wholefood diet rather than relying on supplements.
 Hydration is critical — producing roughly 750 ml of milk daily increases fluid needs considerably; the most practical guide is drinking to thirst and monitoring urine colour.

 Key micronutrients: Vitamin B12 — deficiency in the mother directly reduces milk B12 and puts the infant at neurological risk; vegans and vegetarians need to supplement reliably.
 Choline is essential for infant brain development; eggs, meat, and fish are the richest sources, and many breastfeeding supplements omit it.
 Vitamin D supplementation (400 IU/day for the infant is separately recommended in many guidelines; maternal dose does not reliably protect the baby through milk alone).
 Iodine (iodised salt, dairy, eggs) also passes through milk.
+NIN-DGI 2024 reiterates the role of an iron–folic-acid (IFA) tablet alongside an iodised-salt and calcium-rich diet during pregnancy and lactation.

 Avoid unnecessary restriction of food groups during breastfeeding.
 Speak with a registered dietitian if you have concerns about milk supply, infant growth, or managing weight during lactation.